Naturality and mapping class groups in Heegaard Floer homology: Examples

 \end{example}

-\begin{example} Even if we isotope the $\a$- and $\b$-curves in the complement of the basepoint, one might obtain a loop of diagrams such that $\widehat{CF}$ has non-trivial holonomy around it.
-However, as we shall see later, there is no holonomy if we pass to homology.
+\begin{example} Even if we isotope the $\a$- and $\b$-curves in the complement of the basepoint, one might obtain a loop of diagrams such that $\CFa$ has non-trivial holonomy around it.
+However, as we shall prove, there is no holonomy if we pass to homology.